Production of $\Xi(1530)$ in the $K^- p$ scattering process: production in the scattering process

-\end{widetext} where the superscripts $s$, $u$ correspond to $s$- and $u$-channel, respectively, and the subscript $Y_{J^{P}}$ corresponds to hyperon involved in the processes.
+\end{widetext} where the superscripts $s$ and $u$ correspond to $s$ and $u$ channels, respectively, and the subscript $Y_{J^{P}}$ corresponds to the hyperon involved in the processes.
 In the above amplitudes, the $\mathcal{S}^{1/2}(k_i,m_i,\Gamma_i)$ refers to the propagator corresponding to the baryon with spin $1/2$, which is~\cite{Jackson:2015dva},

 and $\mathcal{S}^{3/2}_{\mu \nu}(k_i,m_i,\Gamma_i)$ is the propagator corresponding to the baryon with spin $3/2$, which reads,

 The $\mathcal{S}^{5/2}_{\mu_{1} \mu_{2} \nu_{1} \nu_{2}}(k_i,m_i,\Gamma_i)$ is the propagator corresponding to the baryon with spin $5/2$, and its detailed expression is ~\cite{David:1995pi},